 My tour took me to The Israeli Stock Exchange in Tel Aviv and The Center for Israeli Innovation.

-Sorry but I need to use an idiom (all my books on writing frown on this).
+Sorry, but I need to use an idiom (all my books on writing frown on this).
 Here it goes, I was “blown away” by what I saw and learned there.
 Tel Aviv is called the Silicon Wadi (wadi is the Arabic word for valley).
-With a population of just 8 million people, Israel is home to 4000 tech start ups.
-That number ranks it fourth in world behind the US, Uk, and Canada in new company creation.
+With a population of just 8 million people, Israel is home to 4000 tech start-ups.
+That number ranks it fourth in the world behind the US, UK, and Canada in new company creation.
 Of the 5000 largest tech companies in the world, 400 have headquarters in Israel.

 - Talent 47% of people over 25 have a college degree.
 Hebrew College was founded in 1918 and has a collaboration program with many private companies.

-- Immigration and The Law of Return People from all over the world who are of Jewish descent or have converted to the Judaism are welcomed to be part of the country.
-Many of those people have degrees in science, technology and engineering.
+- Immigration and the Law of Return: People from all over the world who are of Jewish descent or have converted to Judaism are welcomed to be part of the country.
+Many of those people have degrees in science, technology, and engineering.

-- Venture Capital System In the 1980’s, 800,000 Russian Jewish immigrants flooded Israel.
+- Venture Capital System.
+In the 1980s, 800,000 Russian Jewish immigrants flooded Israel.
 They had skills but couldn’t find jobs.
-What happened next was problem solving at its best.
+What happened next was problem-solving at its best.
 A system of providing financial capital to early-stage, high-potential businesses was organized.
 This was so successful that in 1993 Yozma (Hebrew for “initiative”) was established as a system of “offering attractive tax incentives to foreign venture-capital investments in Israel and promising to double any investment with funds from the government”.
 And so Israel grew.
-Since 1980, has it has doubled its population and increased the number of job four times over..
+Since 1980, it has doubled its population and increased the number of jobs four times over..

-- Chutzpah defined as supreme self -confidence, nerve, or audacity.
-I see it as resilience, the bravery to take risks and the strength to go on in the face of failure.
-Because of my left turn I’ve been given time to research this concept and I’m finding that chutzpah is a strong force in the Jewish identity.
+- Chutzpah is defined as supreme self-confidence, nerve, or audacity.
+I see it as resilience, the bravery to take risks, and the strength to go on in the face of failure.
+Because of my left turn, I’ve been given time to research this concept, and I’m finding that chutzpah is a strong force in the Jewish identity.
 It has been built by history and a desire to find meaning.
 It is the fire of Jewish life.

 Copyright 2019@theautonomoustraveler.com All rights reserved.